Orewa

 Coastal Hazard Patterns

-We know which areas experience severe erosion, where windblown sand affects properties, and how storm surge combines with king tides creating compound flooding.
-This enables accurate estimates and resilient solutions.
+We know which areas get hit hardest by erosion, where windblown sand creates ongoing property issues, and exactly how storm surge combines with king tides to produce the compound flooding events that catch people out.
+That's what produces accurate estimates and drainage designs that hold up when conditions get bad.

 Slope Stability Indicators